4-co/imdb/README.md

 Some of the sample queries search the Movie Title or Actor Name using a "contains" query.
 For a small amount of documents searching across a small number of fields, this works well.
 However, if search is a primary use case or you want "full text" search, you should integrate Cosmos DB with [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-howto-index-cosmosdb) as the queries will be richer, faster and less expensive.

-The Genre search searches an array of Genres within a movie.
+The Genre search filters query results by matching an array of Genres within a movie.
 In a relational model, you would likely have a MoviesGenres table and use a join (a Movie has 1..n Genres).
 As an optimization, we created the genreSearch field which is a | delimited string of the Genres array.
-Because array_contains is case sensitive, this optimizes our search query from a performance and cost perspective.
+The `array_contains` function is case sensitive and can be costly.
+By using the `contains` function against the genreSearch field the search is optimized for performance and cost.
 With the recent [improvement](https://devblogs.microsoft.com/cosmosdb/new-string-function-performance-improvements-and-case-insensitive-search/) in Cosmos DB string functions, we saw a 29% performance improvement and a 5% RU (cost) reduction.

 Order by is case sensitive in Cosmos DB, so sorting Movies by title will result in "Alice Through the Looking Glass" appearing before "Alice in Wonderland".
 We chose to address this by adding a "textSearch" field that is a lowercase version of the title or actor name.
 This adds size to the document, but ensures results are ordered as expected.

-We also create composite indices on textSearch, movieId for Movies and textSearch, actorId for Actors.
-Since Movies and Actors may have the same name, this allows us to ensure deterministic ordering.
-To order by a composite key in Cosmos DB, you must first create the composite index.
+We also create two composite indices with textSearch using movieId for Movies and actorId for Actors.
+Since Movies and Actors may have the same name using a composite index ensures deterministic ordering.
 See [index.json](./index.json) for the index definitions.

 ## Understanding RUs

 A best practice is to baseline the RUs for each "action" and include as part of your testing suite.
-Changes to your document model or query can result in significant changes in RUs.
+Changes to your document model or query can result in significant changes in RU usage.
 The Cosmos DB API has the ability to capture RUs for each action, so building a baseline is straight forward.

 General best practices like limiting the columns selected, limiting the documents selected and avoiding table scans are important.
 The deeper a filter condition is in the document model, the more work the query processor has to do (and the more RUs it consumes), so keep frequent predicates at the root whenever possible and/or use indexing [policies](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) to optimize common queries.